 - Practice patience.
 Structure your day in order to permit enough time for the older adult to work through projects at a speed that’s most comfortable.
 When we’re rushed and harried, we are prone to move in and take control.
 A small amount of extra time tends to make a difference in improving the person’s self-confidence.

 - Emphasize the positives.
 While it’s true that particular responsibilities may have become too difficult to handle independently, uncover work-around solutions that help the person remain involved in the task based on his / her various skills.
 For example, if loading clothes into and out of the washer and dryer is cumbersome, the senior could possibly be able to sort and fold clothing.

 - Encourage feedback.
 Have an honest, open, heart-to-heart conversation along with your family member to clarify his / her expectations regarding your role in providing care support.
 Is the senior loved one troubled with giving up specific facets of everyday life?
 Exactly what are the most important needs?
 Companionship along with other emotional care?
 Physical needs with ambulation, bathing, and getting dressed?
 Maintaining the house and yard?
 Work together to create a strategy in order to meet these needs in a fashion that is acceptable to yourself as well as the senior.

-Grace Home Care, the Topeka dementia care leader, provides a full range of individualized services to address all of these needs and more, making sure senior loved ones in Topeka and the surrounding communities are safe and secure, while empowering them to remain as independent as possible.
+Grace Home Care, experts in senior care Topeka, KS families depend on, provides a full range of individualized services to address all of these needs and more, making sure senior loved ones in Topeka and the surrounding communities are safe and secure, while empowering them to remain as independent as possible.
 Contact us at 785-286-2273 to request a free of charge in-home assessment, and strike a healthy life balance – both for the senior you love, and yourself.